 Let’s get started!

-Shipping can be incredibly expensive on things like weights, power racks, and pretty much all equipment.
+Shipping can be costly on things like weights, a power rack, and pretty much all equipment.
 That’s why this is a great deal and something you should definitely consider.

-On top of that, Titan is considered one of the best budget options compared to places like Wal-Mart and Dicks Sporting Goods.
+On top of that, Titan is considered one of the best budget options compared to places like Walmart and Dicks Sporting Goods.

 Unlike them, there’s a huge community of people online who have heard firsthand how great some of Titan’s deals have to offer.

 Look how cheap this Safety Squat Bar is and realize that the quality is much higher than Amazon’s bullshit.

 Of course, this doesn’t mean that everything they sell at lower prices is worth it.
 Other companies like Rep have more competitive pricing for a much higher value.

 I’ll go over more of that later when we get to the cons of Titan.